Fragility of the Kondo insulating gap against disorder: relevance to recent puzzles in topological Kondo insulators: Introduction

 In recent years, topological Kondo insulators~\cite{Coleman_review} have emerged as a new class of materials where both the physics of strong electron correlations and/or topology could play a significant role.
-Interestingly, in great contrast to typical topological insulators, these systems exhibits seemingly contradictory behaviors, for example, a low-temperature metallic specific heat \cite{sp_ht_old,PhysRevX.4.031012,Fisk_sp_ht} and an insulating-like activated transport at high temperatures~\cite{Allen1979,Coleman_review,foreword,Gorshunov}.
+Interestingly, however, in great contrast to typical topological insulators, these systems also exhibit seemingly contradictory behaviors, for example, a low-temperature metallic specific heat \cite{sp_ht_old,PhysRevX.4.031012,Fisk_sp_ht} and an insulating-like activated transport at high temperatures~\cite{Allen1979,Coleman_review,foreword,Gorshunov}.
 Even more puzzling is the observation of a saturated low-temperature resistivity \cite{Allen1979,sp_ht_old, Coleman_review,foreword,Gorshunov}.
-Naturally this can be interpreted from the conducting topological surface states~\cite{tuning_bulk_and_surface_conduction,kim2013surface,PhysRevB.91.085107,Park14062016,2014NatCoXu,2013NatCoZHasan,2014Fisk}.
-However, very recent observations strongly suggest bulk conduction instead~\cite{extended_defects,Lieaap8294}, and advocate the essential role of disorder~\cite{Bulkacconduction2016,extended_defects,GABANI201517,field_dependent_Mcqueen}.
+Naturally this can be interpreted from the conducting topological surface states~\cite{tuning_bulk_and_surface_conduction,kim2013surface,PhysRevB.91.085107,Park14062016,2014NatCoXu,2013NatCoZHasan,2014Fisk,lee2019perfect}.
+However, the origin of the experimental observations are also unclear, demonstrating extensive sample dependence or influence from the specific experimental design, indicating the possible role of extrinsic effects~\cite{PhysRevB.100.035435,PhysRevLett.122.166401,das2019comment}.
+Moreover, very recent observations strongly suggest bulk conduction instead~\cite{eo2019transport,Lieaap8294}, and advocate the essential role of disorder~\cite{Bulkacconduction2016,eo2019transport,GABANI201517,field_dependent_Mcqueen}.

 Thereby, several experimental observations in some of these systems have called for unconventional theoretical interpretations.
 Not only are the low temperature thermodynamic properties of this bulk insulator at odds with conventional knowledge, this material was recently found to exhibit 3D quantum oscillations~\cite{Tan287,2018arXiv180303553V} typically associated with metals.
 To date, while several propositions have been attempted to understand such puzzling observations, including charge neutral quasi-particles~\cite{Cooper,Senthil2017,Senthil2018,2015arXiv150703477B} and conducting surface states~\cite{yu2015model,kim2014topological,foreword,PhysRevX.4.031012}, no overall consistent picture has been obtained.